It’s not easy to teach this grammar point, present perfect continuous but it is possible to do it well.

 More Teaching Tips from Jackie

 Delivered straight to your inbox, each week.
+Awesome ESL activities and games you can use in your classes today.
 I promise to respect your privacy and will never share your email address with anyone.